 - 1 sweet bell pepper or poblano pepper (chopped)

 - 1 Tablespoon olive oil or grapeseed oil (optional)

 - 2 Tablespoons apple cider vinegar

-Optional: Stir in 1 cup of vegetable meat substitute after pressure is released and simmer on sauté function before serving.
+- Optional: Stir in 1 cup of vegan ground beef after pressure is released and simmer on sauté function before serving.